-I create my artwork to convey an idea or story using figures and symbolism.
-It fascinates me how symbols can be interpreted in different ways depending on the viewer, but I do create my pieces with a specific theme in mind.
-My artwork is based on religious themes in a tradition that goes back thousands of years (i.e Leonardo da Vinci and Michaelanglo).
-The halos, or golden circles, bring the idea of contemporary icons.
-I research symbols, mostly Judeo-Christian, and incorporate these symbols into my paintings.
+She creates her artwork to convey an idea or story using figures and symbolism.
+Symbols can be interpreted in different ways depending on the viewer, but Sara creates her pieces with a specific theme in mind.
+Her artwork is based on religious themes in a tradition that goes back thousands of years (i.e Byzantine Icons, Leonardo da Vinci and Michaelanglo).
+The halos, or golden circles, tie the contemporary ideas to the tradition icons.
+Sara researches symbols, mostly Judeo-Christian, and incorporates these symbols into her paintings.

-The newest evolution in my artwork explores mixed media with themes of the heavenly and the mundane.
-Images of outer space and landscapes juxtaposed with figures are the foundation for my newest work.
-The infinite possibilities of space and the grounded familiarity of the landscapes nourish ideas that I am interested to explore in my art.
+The newest evolution in Sara’s artwork explores the range of imagery and texture that mixed media can create.
+Themes of the heavenly and the mundane run through each piece and series.
+Images of outer space and landscapes juxtaposed with figures are the foundation for her newest work.
+The infinite possibilities of space and the grounded familiarity of the landscapes nourish ideas that she is interested to explore in her art.

 Currently, she lives in Texas with her husband, Damon.
 When she is not in her studio painting, she loves searching antique malls and flea market for fun vintage stuff and 1980s toys.